Injury to a Child, Elderly Individual, or Disabled Individual

 In order to prove Injury to a Child, the state attorneys will have to prove that your act or failure to act caused serious injury to a child.
 Next, the attorneys will have to prove that you had one of the mental states listed in the statute: intentionally, knowingly, recklessly, or with criminal negligence.
 If the state attorneys want to charge you for failing to act, they will need to prove that you had a legal or statutory duty to act or that you had assumed care, custody or control of the child.

-What is the punishment for a conviction of Injury to a Child?
+What is the penalty for a Texas Injury to a Child offense?

 A person charged with Injury to a Child can also be charged for another offense involving assault.
 If the state attorneys bring another against you involving assault, the sentence will run at the same time as the Injury to a Child sentence.